CrestApps/laravel-code-generator/README.md

 ## Features

+* Create very clean code to build on.
 * Create full resources using a single command with/without <strong>migration</strong> or from <strong>existing database</strong>.
 * Create standard CRUD controllers with simple or form-request validation.
 * Create model with relations.